josantonius/php-algorithm/README.md

 use Josantonius\Algorithm\Tests\AlgorithmTest;

 ```
-Available test methods in this library:
+Available test methods in this class:

 ```php
 AlgorithmTest::testLookAndSay();
 AlgorithmTest::testLookAndSayCustom();
 ```

-### Exception Handler

-This library uses [exception handler](src/Exception) that you can customize.
 ### Contribute
 1. Check for open issues or open a new issue to start a discussion around a bug or feature.
 1. Fork the repository on GitHub to start making your changes.